Riverscapes/pyBRAT/docs/BRATData/USA/IDFG_Idaho/index.md

 # Idaho BRAT

-In this application of the [Beaver Restoration Assessment Tool 3.0.20 (BRAT];
-http://brat.riverscapes.xyz/) (Macfarlane et al., 2017) we analyzed all the perennial rivers and streams within the state of Idaho.
+In this application of the [Beaver Restoration Assessment Tool 3.0.20 (BRAT)](http://brat.riverscapes.xyz/ )(Macfarlane et al., 2017) we analyzed all the perennial rivers and streams within the state of Idaho.

 The backbone to BRAT is a capacity model developed to assess the upper limits of riverscapes to support beaver dam-